EVIDENCE-BASED HOME VISITING PROGRAMS

 States Can Use a Variety of Funding Mechanisms, Including Medicaid, to Improve Access to Home Visiting Programs

-Twenty-three states use Medicaid as a funding source for their home visiting programs.
-Ohio is in the process of implementing its State Plan Amendment to include home visiting as a part of its targeted case management benefit; it will become the twenty-fourth state to use Medicaid funding to finance components of its home visiting programs.
+As of 2021, 23 states used Medicaid as a funding source for their home visiting programs.
+In the last year, Ohio included home visiting as a part of its targeted case management benefit in a State Plan Amendment, making them the twenty-fourth state to use Medicaid funding to finance components of its home visiting programs.

 WHAT PROGRESS HAVE STATES MADE IN THE LAST YEAR TO MORE EFFECTIVELY IMPLEMENT EVIDENCE-BASED HOME VISITING PROGRAMS?